JayBazuzi/build-and-test/README.md

 ## Methods
 Place a script in the root of the repo named `build-and-test`.

 Write it in a language that your target audience will already have.
-PowerShell, CMD, Bash, and Python are good candidates.
-Since it's simple, it's OK to write it in two languages (e.g. PowerShell and Bash).
+CMD + Bash are good candidates.
+Since it's simple, it's OK to dual-implement in two native script languages.

 Call out to other tools to do the heavy lifting.
 This script doesn't implement your build, it invokes your build.
 I human can then read this script to learn how to invoke your build, and then manually mimic it with variation for other needs.